South Bedfordshire Circuit

 1. In an emergency, respond immediately.

-If a child, young person or adult wishes to disclose they have been abused:
+If a child, young person or vulnerable adult wishes to disclose they have been abused:

 1. Listen.
 Keep listening.
 Do not question or investigate.